-In the fall of 2016, Northwest Iowa Community College is in the final stages of planning for the construction of a new Applied Technology Building on the east side of the campus.
-The 21,000 square foot building will initially house the Heavy Equipment Operation and Maintenance program as well as the Diesel Technology program.
-The building will feature state of the art lab space along with 2 full size classrooms, instructor offices, and a public space commons area.
-Construction is slated to begin in spring 2015 with the building opening in the fall of 2016.
+In the fall of 2016, Northwest Iowa Community College opened a new Applied Technology Building located on the east side of the campus.
+The 21,000 square foot building houses the Heavy Equipment Operation and Maintenance program as well as the Diesel Technology program.
+The building features state of the art lab space along with 2 full size classrooms, instructor offices, and a public space commons area.

 In the fall of 2012, Northwest Iowa Community College opened its newly remodeled Campus Store.
 The 2500 square foot store space more than doubled its previous size.
 The Store has received accolades from professional trade magazines as well as area stakeholders.
 The NCC Campus Store is located just around the corner when you walk through the main entrance of Building A, and provides students with all the tools (and food) they'll need to be a student at NCC.